tutsplus/go-further-with-woocommerce-themes/README.md

 ## Source Files Description

-The this repository includes a starting theme, which was developed in Rachel McCollin's earlier [Developing a WooCommerce Theme](https://code.tutsplus.com/courses/developing-a-woocommerce-theme) course.
+This repository includes a starting theme, which was developed in Rachel McCollin's earlier [Developing a WooCommerce Theme](https://code.tutsplus.com/courses/developing-a-woocommerce-theme) course.
 Then as features are developed in the course, modifications are added to that theme.

 ------